Cluster Linking for Confluent Platform¶

 - Global Replication: Unify data and applications from regions and continents around the world.

-on-premise Confluent Platform cluster in a private cloud to a Confluent Cloud cluster in a public cloud.
+- Hybrid cloud: Create a secure, scalable, and seamless bridge-to-cloud by linking an on-premise Confluent Platform cluster in a private cloud to a Confluent Cloud cluster in a public cloud.

 - HA/DR: Build a multi-region high availability and disaster recovery (“HA/DR”) strategy that achieves low recovery times (RTOs) and minimal data loss (RPOs) by replicating topic data and metadata to another cluster.

 - Cluster migration: Migrate from an older cluster to one in a newer environment, region, or cloud.

 - Aggregation: Combine data from many smaller clusters into one aggregate cluster.

 - Data sharing: Exchange data between different teams, lines-of-business, and organizations.

 Compared to other Kafka replication options, Cluster Linking offers these advantages:

 - Built into Confluent Server and Confluent Cloud, so it does not depend on additional components, connectors, virtual machines, or custom processes.

 - Creates exact mirrors of topics, including offsets, to enable migration, failover, and rationalizing about your system without offset translation or custom tooling.